anagolay/w3f-grant-support-repo/README.md

 - WebSocket microservice for communication between the web app and the CLI
 - Svelte based, static web app with the connection to Anagolay chain and Anagolay WebSocket microservice with easy to use interactive workflow creation

-Due to the changes, this deliverable as described is not fully covering the workflow creation.
+Due to the changes, this deliverable as described in the grant is not fully covering the workflow creation.
 To have consistency here is the summary of the processes and the workflow creation.

-The command that starts the workflow creation is `anagolay workflow create` then the CLI is will create the link that the developer will open to start with the creation.
-Then the developer will create the workflow by connecting the operations and filling in the form fields.
+The command that starts the workflow creation is `anagolay workflow create` then the CLI is will create the link that the developer will open to start with the workflow creation.
+The developer will create the workflow by connecting the operations and filling in the form fields.
 When ready and given the workflow is correct `SAVE` button will be enabled.
-Clicking the `SAVE` button will send the message to the WS to a specific channel on which the CLI is listening on.
+Clicking the `SAVE` button will send the message to the WS to a specific channel on which the CLI is listening.
 This will trigger the `Account selection` where the developer can decide which account to use, `Alice` or `Personal`.
-After that is done the payload is sent to the Publish service which will generate the code, build and upload the artifacts then return the payload back and automatically start saving the data on the chain.
+After that is done the payload is sent to the Publish service which will generate the code, build and upload the artifacts then return the payload to CLI which will start saving the data on the chain.
+Success will yield the output shown below.

 The UI looks like this: